 Notes to the Financial Statements: The notes provide additional information that is essential for a full understanding of the data provided in the departmental-wide and fund financial statements.
-The notes to the financial statements can be found on pages 31 through 88 of this report.
+The notes to the financial statements can be found on pages 31 through 92 of this report.

 Required Supplementary Information (RSI): This information provides various schedules related to the Tennessee Consolidated Retirement System ("TCRS") plans for the Schools' personnel.
-Also included is a schedule related to the TGOP OPEB Plan for retirees which can be found on pages 97 and 98 of this report.
+Also included are schedules related to the TGOP OPEB Plan and the TNP OPEB Plan for retirees which can be found on pages 101 and 102 of this report.

 Supplementary Section: This information provides comparative financial statements for individual funds, schedules of expenditures of federal and state awards and noncash federal awards.
-The supplementary information can be found on pages 99 through 125 of this report.
+The supplementary information can be found on pages 103 through 130 of this report.